Sign in

 Ask Fintool Equity Research AI

-Elizabeth Dove's questions to Norwegian Cruise Line Holdings Ltd (NCLH) leadership
+Elizabeth Dove's questions to Norwegian Cruise Line Holdings (NCLH) leadership

-Elizabeth Dove's questions to Norwegian Cruise Line Holdings Ltd (NCLH) leadership • Q4 2024
+Elizabeth Dove's questions to Norwegian Cruise Line Holdings (NCLH) leadership • Q4 2024

 Question

-Elizabeth Dove inquired about booking trends across different brands and geographies, and asked for details on the cadence for the remainder of the year.
-She also questioned whether the 2024 cost savings outperformance was a pull-forward or if there is further upside to the company's $300 million efficiency program.
+Elizabeth Dove of Goldman Sachs inquired about booking trends across NCLH's brands and geographies, and asked whether the strong 2024 cost savings represented a pull-forward of the company's $300 million target or if further upside remains.

 Answer